danieljimenezcr/FreelanceWebsite/README.md

 ## Introduction

 This project is a basic portfolio website created using HTML and CSS.
-It showcases various projects and skills of the developer.

 ## Features